ilan-schemoul/meteor-service-worker/readme.md

 browsers either support Service Worker or states that it's in their plan.
 Support can be check on [caniuse.com](http://caniuse.com#feat=serviceworkers)

-### Special information
+### Request from an external website URL

-- If you want third-party URL to be cache, it needs to have CORS enabled.
+- If you want a request from a third-party URL to be cached, you must make a cross-origin request and and the resource you're requesting must returns proper headers to allow requests.

+### More explanation

 - `HTMLToCache` is the URL the Service Worker will first ask to the server to get the HTML, which is the same in any page of your website, it just